Complex plane

 In mathematics, the complex plane is the plane formed by the complex numbers, with a Cartesian coordinate system such that the horizontal x-axis, called the real axis, is formed by the real numbers, and the vertical y-axis, called the imaginary axis, is formed by the imaginary numbers.

 The complex plane allows for a geometric interpretation of complex numbers.
 Under addition, they add like vectors.
 The multiplication of two complex numbers can be expressed more easily in polar coordinates: the magnitude or modulus of the product is the product of the two absolute values, or moduli, and the angle or argument of the product is the sum of the two angles, or arguments.
-In particular, multiplication by a complex number of modulus 1 acts as a rotation.
+In particular, multiplication by a complex number of modulus 1 acts as a rotation (the circle group).

 The complex plane is sometimes called the Argand plane or Gauss plane.

 Notational conventions

 Complex numbers

 In complex analysis, the complex numbers are customarily represented by the symbol z, which can be separated into its real (x) and imaginary (y) parts: